scala/improvement-proposals/content/dedented-string-literals.md

 with several (e.g. Groovy and Elixir) having different semantics between the two syntaxes.

-The similar "single-quote Char" syntax is `'\''` is relatively rare in typical Scala code - a quick search of the libraries I have checked out finds 141 uses of `'\''`, compared to 24331 uses of `.stripMargin` that could benefit from this improved syntax - which suggests that the benefit will be widespread and the similarity with `'\''` would be edge case that occurs rarely and cause minimal confusion.
+The similar "single-quote Char" syntax is `'\''` is relatively rare in typical Scala code: a quick search of the libraries I have checked out finds 141 uses of `'\''`, compared to 24331 uses of `.stripMargin` that could benefit from this improved syntax, 172 times as many use sites.
+This suggests that the benefit will be widespread and the similarity with `'\''` would be edge case that occurs rarely and cause minimal confusion.

 Other options to consider are listed below